ovh/docs/pages/platform/ai/training_tuto_01_train_your_first_model/guide.en-gb.md

 You will follow different steps to export your data, train your model and save it.

-### Step 1 - Upload your own data to the OVH cloud (Optional)
+### Step 1 - Upload your data to the OVHcloud Object Storage (Optional)

 This step is optional because you may load some famous datasets through libraries, commands, ..., so you will not need to upload your own data on the cloud.

 On the other hand, you can upload your data (dataset, python and requirements files, ...) to the cloud, in the Object Storage.
-This can be done in two ways: either from the [OVHcloud Control Panel](https://www.ovh.com/manager/#/public-cloud/) or via the [OVH AI CLI](https://cli.bhs.training.ai.cloud.ovh.net/).
+This can be done in two ways: either from the [OVHcloud Control Panel](https://www.ovh.com/manager/#/public-cloud/) or via the [ovhai CLI](https://cli.bhs.training.ai.cloud.ovh.net/).

 *This data can be deleted at any time.*

 #### 1.1 - Upload your data via UI (Control Panel)
 If you do not feel comfortable with commands, this way will be more intuitive for you.

-First, go to the [OVH Public Cloud](https://www.ovh.com/manager/#/public-cloud/).
+First, go to the [OVHcloud Public Cloud](https://www.ovh.com/manager/#/public-cloud/).

 Then, select the Object Storage section (in the Storage category) and [create a new Object Container](https://docs.ovh.com/gb/en/storage/pcs/create-container/) by clicking `Storage` > `Object Storage` > `Create an object container`.